w3c/web-advertising/success-criteria.md

 >   institutions.* ([Draft - Internet Architecture Board for the End
 >   Users](https://intarchboard.github.io/for-the-users/draft-iab-for-the-users.html)).

-This does not mean that all stakeholders are unanimously agreed and aligned on how to "improve" the web.
+This does not mean that all stakeholders are unanimously agreed on how to "improve" the web.
 Scholars describe diverging interests of stakeholders as a "tussle."

 >   The resulting tussles span a broad scope: the rights of the individual vs.
 >   the state, the profit seeking of competitors, the resistance to those with